Lessons Learned From the First Eight Weeks of SB 553

 You have offices all over the country and a few offices with more than nine people in California.
 What to do?
 Do you maintain two programs, one for CA and a second program for the rest of your locations?
 There are a few things to consider here; you must do a cost-benefit of managing two programs and the level of effort needed to maintain them.
 Currently, there are 27 states with similar bills in process, and you may find your business having to modify your program again as more states sign into law similar bills to SB 553.
 For most of our clients, we recommended implementing the program across all business locations as this limits duplicating process, procedures, and resources needed to manage the program.
 The requirements are generally good practice when it comes to WPV programs and supports the mitigation and prevention of WPV incidents.
 So far all of our clients have elected to implement SB 553 across their business units and throughout the states where they operate.
 However, the focus has been on prioritizing and addressing any outstanding components specifically for their employees in California.

-3. Vendors and consultants
+Vendors and Consultants

 What to do about your vendors and contractors?
 Here again, you need to do a cost-benefit analysis on whether it is easier to incorporate them into your program (consider co-employment laws in your jurisdiction) or modify your contracts to require the vendor to have their program.
 Either way, you need to include language that ensures you have access to their reporting data.
 Why does this matter, I hear you ask?
 Currently, the state of California is not kicking down your door to review and inspect your program.
 However, if you are unfortunate enough to have a WPV incident at a California site that causes injury or death, you can bet Cal/OSHA will conduct a compliance visit at your site and one of the things they will ask for is your vendor and consultant contracts that demonstrate how you meet SB 553 or how you are integrating them into your program.
 Either way, doing nothing is inviting potential fines and scrutiny of the business when you have an incident.